Jules Heningburg

-Jules Nehemiah Heningburg (born May 3, 1996) is an American professional lacrosse player on the Redwoods Lacrosse Club of the Premier Lacrosse League and Albany FireWolves of the National Lacrosse League.
+Jules Nehemiah Heningburg (born May 3, 1996) is an American professional lacrosse player on the Boston Cannons of the Premier Lacrosse League.
+As a member of the Redwoods, he was a 4x All-Star.
 He played college lacrosse at Rutgers University where he was a two-time All-Big Ten selection and All-American (2018 Second Team, 2017 Honorable Mention).
 Heningburg was selected 7th overall in the first round of the 2018 Major League Lacrosse Draft by the Florida Launch.

 Early life and college

 Heningburg grew up in Maplewood, New Jersey as the fifth of six children of a Black father, Gus Heningburg Jr., and a white mother, Maria Morrison Heningburg.
 His grandfather, Gus Sr., was a civil rights activist, while his grandmother, Jean, was the first Black teacher at Montclair High School.
 He played high school lacrosse for Columbia High School before transferring to Seton Hall Preparatory School.
 He chose to keep his lacrosse talent in New Jersey for college, heading to Rutgers University.
 In his four years with the Scarlet Knights, Heningburg started all 60 games he appeared in.